macabeus/macro-compiler/README.md

 ```

 Then you could use this plugin.
+[You can see more examples where.](docs/examples.md)

 # How to run